MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-guest-settings.md

 These settings affect how users are invited to the directory.
 They do not affect sharing with guests who are already in the directory.

-Refer to [Azure Active Directory cmdlets for configuring group settings](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-settings-cmdlets), in order to know how group settings for guest users can be controlled at Tenant level.
+Refer to [Azure Active Directory cmdlets for configuring group settings](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-settings-cmdlets) in order to learn how group settings for guest users can be controlled at Tenant level.

 If you want that group owners can add guest users as a member of a group, use the option **AllowToAddGuests**.